 NOTE: When spraying fixative, work in a well-ventilated area.

 Stick pastels are applied directly to the felt.
 Be gentle because they are very chalky and a little goes a long way.
 Place a piece of paper towel down on your work surface before starting.
 Use a second piece of paper towel to blot excess pastel from the felt.
-For pan pastels, a sponge make-up applicator can be used to dip into the pan then dabbed gently on the felt.
+For pan pastels, a blending sponge can be used to dip into the pan then dabbed gently on the felt.
 For more examples of using pastels on felt flowers, see my tutorials for Coneflowers, Protea and California Poppies.

 Eye Make-up - When adding light colors to dark felt, you need a very concentrated pigment.
 Eye make-up works well on darker colored felts!
 When making a Columbia Lily, I add yellow color to red felt to achieve the true look of the petals.
 The yellow pastel was not intense enough but a fellow felt flower maker in the Netherlands tipped me off to using eye make-up!
 Use the same method of application as pan pastels.

 If you look closely at the Columbia Lily (right), you will notice small dots on the yellow portion of the petals.
 Most lilies have these spots.
 I used a fine tip marker to make them.
 There are several types of markers you can use to add shading and detail.

 Alcohol Markers - Alcohol markers are great for coloring felt if you need a bright, bold border.
 If you purchase alcohol markers with a fine tip, you can also use them to make lines on your petals.

 The Narcissus (left), has its’ center yellow petal circle rimmed with red using an alcohol marker.
 Even though the color dries very quickly, some bleeding of the color into the felt will happen.
 In this case it was the exact look I wanted.
 The center photo shows a detail from some of my Stargazer Lilies.
 The center dark rib down each petal and the dots were made with alcohol markers.